WeiJun428/text-summarizer/README.md

 - Abstractive summarization, on the other hand, uses deep learning algorithms to understand the meaning and context of the text, and then generate a summary that is written in the model's own words.
 It is more challenging as it requires the model to have a deep understanding of the text and be able to generate new text that accurately captures the main ideas of the original.
 Some examples models such as recurrent neural networks (RNNs) and transformers have gained a lot of attention in recent years.

-In this project, I will explore many different approaches to summarize a given texts.
+In this project, I will explore different approaches to summarize a given texts.

 ## Related Work

 Today, there are still a lot of active works and researches on text summarization.
-Most of the work are focused on improving the state-of-the-art sequence-to-sequence (seq2seq) attention-based encoder-decoder architecture.
-How it works is summarized below:
+Most of the state-of-the-art works are seq2seq encoder-decoder architecture.
+The major trend is on Transformer, followed by LSTM, and RNN.
+The major benchline are mostly on GigaWord datasets/corpuses, and state-of-the art BART-RXF transformer in 2020 has achieved the greatest ROUGE-1 score of 40.45.

+How a basic encoder-decoder architecture is summarized below:

 - The encoder processes the input text and encodes it into a compact representation, called the context vector.
 This vector captures the most important information from the input text, such as the overall meaning and the relationships between different words or phrases.

 - The decoder predicts the next word in the summary one at a time, based on the previous words in the summary and the context vector.
 It also uses an attention mechanism to focus on different parts of the input text at different times, allowing it to generate summaries that accurately capture the main ideas of the original text.

-In this project, I implemented and trained a basic encoder-decoder model, with some additional preprocessing and optimization steps to improve my model.
+In this project, I implemented and trained an encoder-decoder model, with some additional preprocessing and optimization steps to improve my model.
 I use a Kaggle dataset [News Summary](https://www.kaggle.com/datasets/sunnysai12345/news-summary), which contains more than 4500 published articles from February to August 2017, with annotated headlines.
-I choose this dataset as its article length is shorter, hence reduces the complexity of training and also decreases of the dataset.
-The other dataset that I tried first took a lot of unnecessary Colab time to just download/upload the dataset.
+I choose this dataset as its article length is shorter, hence reduces the complexity of training and also decreases the size of dataset.
+Most of the other dataset that I tried initially took a lot of unnecessary Colab time to just download/upload the dataset of GBs in size.

 Take a peek at an example of the dataset: